jwolfe972/MLB-Analytics-Environment/README.md

     Step 5: If you are interested in the Pitch By Pitch Data unpause the 'baseball-savant-etl' dag.
 This should start the DAG since it is a scheduled DAG.
 This should run and populate the Data Warehouse tables for the DIM and FACT tables in the sql_scripts/schema.sql file.

-    Step 6: If you are interedted in the Game Prediction Model run the 'load_mlb_game_prediction' DAG to populate the baseball_stats table and deploy an ML model for predicting wins (DAG still in process 🚧)
+    Step 6: If you are interedted in the Game Prediction Model run the 'load_mlb_game_prediction' DAG to populate the baseball_stats table and deploy an ML model for predicting wins (DAG still in progress 🚧)

 ### Commands
 ``` docker-compose up -d ```